ppikkuaho/solution-concepts/horizon-canvas.md

 The idea is simple: strategic scenarios are more useful when leadership teams can experience them and test choices inside them, not only read about them.
 Horizon Canvas turns scenario work into an immersive decision environment where executives explore alternative futures, identify strategic gaps, test decisions across multiple scenarios, and use AI-supported impact analysis to translate foresight into action.

-I developed the concept as a response to a recurring limitation in foresight work: high-quality scenarios can still fail to change executive decisions if they remain abstract.
-The issue is rarely that the scenario logic is weak.
-The issue is that decision-makers often do not engage deeply enough with the implications to adapt strategy.
+The concept was developed to tackle a recurring limitation in foresight work: high-quality scenarios can still fail to change executive decisions, due to abstract nature and difficulty visualizing or deeply engaging with the text-based material.
+The impact of foresight (and by extension, of any conceptual future-oriented material, including in parts, strategy) is often directly limited, or even tied to the stakeholder engagement with the primary material.
+The impact of foresight can then, in part, be measured by a combination of it's strategic relevance x the primary stakeholder engagement.

-Horizon Canvas addresses that gap by combining:
+Excellent foresight that manages to directly address and explore the company's strategic environments' primary uncertainties or opportunities, but doesnt find strong stakeholder engagement largely lacks any impact.
+The same goes for most other strategic analysis or material that requires participants, such as C-suite or other relevant decision-maker, to imagine any type of future or immediate impacts.
+The engagement-gap can often play a not-insignificant part in the success of any type of future-oriented strategic engagement.

+Horizon Canvas is an adapted take on answering that problem in the context of foresight, presenting a ready solution concept.
+It borrows conceptually from other fields' solutions on tackling similiar problems, such as decision-simulations and wargames.

-- **Foresight methodology** for scenario logic, uncertainty, implications, and strategic adaptation.
+- **Foresight methodology** for scenario logic, uncertainty, implications, and strategic adaptation (although the concept is not tied to one established methodology and can be adapted).
-- **Generative AI** for scenario intelligence, strategic dimension mapping, gap analysis, and impact analysis.
+- **Gen AI** for strategic analysis: scenario intelligence, strategic dimension mapping, gap analysis, and impact analysis.
-- **VR environments** for immersion, spatial memory, and experiential engagement.
+- **Constructed VR environments** for immersion, spatial memory, and experiential engagement.
 - **Facilitated decision design** to connect the experience back to concrete strategic choices.

 ## Concept Visual